So, you’ve landed that dream job in the mountains and you’re more excited than skier on bluebird day. Now to pack…

 Shorts & flip flops

 … is not something you’d expect on a ski packing list, but towards the end of the season as it gets surprisingly warm.
 So, a good packing tip is to take a few spring/summer layers for last few weeks of the best winter of your life.
+As for flip flops, ensure that you pick some good ones from shoe hero.

 A fancy dress costume or two